By Beta Dad | Last Updated: May 13th, 2017

 Pregnancy pillows are some serious stuff, people!
 These are designed specially to meet your needs as your pregnancy progresses, and when sleep becomes more and more difficult.

 They come in a variety of styles to accommodate your specific needs.
 Pregnancy pillows are made to be versatile and comfortable and, yes, some are even beautiful to match your feelings about your newly changing body; unless you’re in late pregnancy and, trust me, no matter what you feel like then, you are, indeed, very beautiful.

 IS A PREGNANCY PILLOW DIFFERENT FROM A BODY PILLOW?

-There are also body pillows that are designed for pregnancy.
+To be clear however there are also body pillows that are designed for expectant mothers too.

 WHY USE A PREGNANCY PILLOW?